cdk8s-team/cdk8s/docs/plus/index.md

 version, marked by the `-XX` suffix.
 For example, `cdk8s-plus-22` targets kubernetes version `1.22.0`.

-We offer a dedicated version per Kubernetes version to allow users to match their manifests to the Kubernetes version they are operating.
+We offer a dedicated package per Kubernetes version to allow users to match their manifests to the Kubernetes version they are operating.
 This way, users are only exposed to a set of capabilities offered by their specific cluster, preventing deployment errors caused by version mismatches.